Advertiser disclosure

 How to start investing with little money

-Even if you only have a few dollars to spare, you can learn how to start investing.
-Your money will grow with compound interest and you’ll build experience that will be useful when you have more money to invest.
+Even if you only have a few dollars to spare right now, you can learn how to start investing with that small amount of money.
+Start investing today with a little money today to have it grow with compound interest and build experience that will be useful when you have more money to invest at some point in the future.

-In this article, we’ll break down the basics of investing and 7 ways you can get started investing — even with just a little money in your pocket.
-Plus, we cover investment strategies and mistakes you want to avoid.
+In this article, we’ll break down the basics of investing and ways you can get started investing — even with just that little money in your pocket.
+Plus, we cover useful investment strategies and common mistakes you want to avoid as a beginner investor.

-If you’ve been paying attention, you’ve probably noticed that inflation has been constantly in the news.
-This means that life’s becoming more expensive than ever before.
-Everything’s going to cost more over time, from buying groceries to filling up your car just to get to work.
+You’ve probably noticed that inflation is a constant topic of discussion and always in the news.
+Life becomes more expensive and everything comes to cost more over time, from buying groceries to filling up your car just to get to work.

 That’s why we can’t stress enough the importance of investing your money now, regardless of what stage of life you’re at.
-You may think that investing is too risky — but ultimately it’s even riskier to not have some money invested for the benefit of future you.
+You may think that investing is too risky and, we agree, there’s certainly risk involved — but ultimately it’s even riskier to not have funds invested for the benefit of future you.

 • You want your money to work for you.
-You work hard for your money.
-You should let your money work for you by earning some decent returns.
+The money you worked hard for originally can in return work for you over time and earn a return.

 • Your money loses value in a bank account.
 With inflation, your purchasing power drops when you leave your money sitting around, not earning interest.

 • You don’t want to work until you’re 70.
 The sooner you start, the sooner you’ll have compound interest on your side.
-The whole point of investing is to ensure you don’t have to work forever.
+The whole point of investing is to ensure you don’t have to work forever and have time to enjoy life.
+That’s why Financial Independence, Retire Early (FIRE) has grown in popularity.

 • You’re missing out on “free money” when you don’t invest.
 Your investments should be earning you money.
-When you don’t use your money to make money, you’re missing out on what would essentially be free money.
+When you don’t use your money to make money and let it sit around, you’re missing out on what can essentially be free money.

 • It’s easier than ever to invest your money.
 With the rise of so many platforms, there are so many ways to invest money online.
-You can set it and forget it.
-You don’t have to study stock charts or sit in front of the computer for hours.
+You can make an account easily and start investing with just a couple bucks at a time to get familiar with them.

-Now that you know why you should be investing, it’s time to look at the perfect time to start.
-(Hint: it’s sooner than you think.)
+Now that you know why you should be investing and the potential, it’s time to look at the perfect time to start investing.
+It’s sooner than you think.

 Before you begin investing you’ll want to make sure the basics of your finances are in order.
-Investing does involve a degree of risk, so you’ll be better off if you can be sure you won’t need the money you’re investing for a long time – preferably a horizon of five years or more.
-So, while the goal is to start immediately, you should tackle the following two financial issues first:
+Investing always involve varying degree of risk, so you’ll be better off if you can be sure you won’t need the money you’re investing for a long time.
+That’s preferably a horizon of five years or more.

 2. Start an emergency fund.
 Build an emergency fund so that you have three months or more of living expenses in a savings account.
-You need to ensure you could survive financially if you lost your job or if an unexpected issue were to occur.
+You need to ensure you could survive financially if you lost your job or if an unexpected issue, like with your health, that requires immediate funds were to occur you have some cushion without selling your investments.

-I’ve heard this from many friends and readers who believe they don’t have enough money to start investing.
-Think about it!
-The idea that you have to be rich to invest couldn’t be further from the truth.
-You should be thinking about investment strategies as soon as you start making any money.
-You don’t magically gain investment knowledge once you cross an arbitrary threshold of ‘real money.’
+I’ve heard this from many friends and readers who believe they don’t have enough money to start investing or they’re too broke to start and I always disagree.
+The thought that you have to be rich to invest couldn’t be further from the truth.
+You should be thinking about investment strategies as soon as you have even a small amount of money.
+You don’t magically gain investment knowledge once you cross an arbitrary threshold of ‘real money,’ whatever that is.

-It’s understandable that you may be confused about investing when you have competing financial priorities.
-You may have debt or you may not have any savings yet.
+It’s understandable that you may be confused about investing when you have competing financial priorities and you’re saving for multiple goals.
+Heck, you may have debt or you may not have any savings yet.

-But apart from the two recommended steps above (pay off debt, build an emergency fund), it’s never too soon to start investing.
-Your first investment can be a $20 that you put to work after learning how to buy a stock or a fractional amount in an ETF.
-You have to start somewhere.
-And soon.
+But apart from the two recommended steps above (pay off high-interest debt, build an emergency fund), it’s never too soon to start investing.
+Your first investment can be a $1 that you put to work after learning how to buy a stock or a fractional amount in an ETF.
+You have to start somewhere and shouldn’t wait.

 Here are seven methods to start investing with little money.